-3.1 Thurrock partners have a strong history of working together to develop and enhance cohesive universal, targeted and specialist services and support for children, young people, and families across Thurrock, currently through the Brighter Futures Partnership Board.
+- 3.1 Thurrock partners have a strong history of working together to develop and enhance cohesive universal, targeted and specialist services and support for children, young people, and families across Thurrock, currently through the Brighter Futures Partnership Board.
 The Partnership is chaired by the Corporate Director Children's Services and is well placed to oversee the implementation of the programme in Thurrock.
 A Family Hub and Start for Life Programme Board has been established which reports to the Partnership and is responsible for overseeing the implementation of Thurrock's Delivery Plan.
-It is chaired by the AD Early Help and Children's Services who is also the programme's named accountable person.

-- 3.2 Thurrock's children centres already host or deliver a number of the multiagency core services set out in paragraph 2.6 and have evolved to meet changing local need e.g. increasing their age range from 0-5 to 0-11 in 2018.
-The service is already underpinned by the three Family Hub principles of accessibility, connection and relationships (paragraph 2.7) and, along with Thurrock's youth hubs, is well placed to transform into a family hub network within required timescales. - 3.3 Whilst programme planning is still subject to discussion with the Family Hub Unit, early thinking is that a main family hub would be designated in each of the three Children Services localities (West, East and Central) with smaller children's centres forming hubs as part of the broader network.
-The network will also include existing sites delivering early help services such as youth hubs or health sites (known as 'spoke's) and outreach delivery points including voluntary sector and community support. - 3.4 Strategic managers have been working together to develop provisional 'go further' options for the funded elements of the programme.
-These have been submitted as part of the sign-up process for consideration by the Family Hub Unit.
-This early work has been informed by multi-agency management information and a high-level mapping exercise undertaken during late spring/summer to give a clear understanding of Thurrock's existing early help offer and service gaps.
-This process has enabled managers to start identifying opportunities to develop, enhance or expand services in the context of the Family Hubs programme.
-Infant feeding, parenting support and early language/ HLE sit within local authority / public health areas of responsibility and provisional 'go furthers' seek to expand our evidence-based parenting programme offer and the provision of perinatal / 0-2s health services, and early years support across the family hub network.
-Opportunities will be explored to extend the co-location of practitioners from partner agencies and promote multi-agency workforce training. - 3.5 The Family Hub model is underpinned by co-production to ensure families and young people are involved in the co-design of family hub services and how and where they will be delivered.
-Whilst our Parent and Carer Panel will help to achieve this in relation to the Start for Life offer, a broad communication and consultation strategy is in development.
-This will include opportunities to engage young people as well as parents / carers and will have a focus on reaching seldom heard groups.
+It is chaired by the AD Early Help and Children's Services, who is also the programme's named accountable person. - 3.2 Thurrock's children's centres already hosted or delivered a number of the multi-agency core services set out in paragraph 2.6 and they have evolved to meet changing local need e.g., increasing their age range from 0-5 to 0-11 in 2018.
+The service was already underpinned by the three Family Hub principles of accessibility, connection, and relationships and, along with Thurrock's youth hubs, is well placed to transform into a family hub network within required timescales. - 7 of the 8 Children's Centres rebranded to Family Hubs at the end of April 2023.
+The last Hub, Stifford will go live at the end of July.
+Tilbury, Aveley and Stifford, the 3 main Family Hubs have been refurbished and upgraded, by utilising the Family Hubs Transformation Capital funding and they held Family Fun days in the May school holiday to mark the occasion.
+Official openings will take place on the 24 October. - 3.4 There are 3 main family hubs one in each of the three Children Services localities (West, East and Central), with the smaller hubs as part of the broader network.
+The network also includes existing sites delivering early help services such as youth hubs, Health Centres including the Integrated Medical, Wellbeing Centre in Corringham, Libraries, Sunshine Centre, East Tilbury, and Orsett Village Halls sites (known as 'spoke's) and outreach delivery points including voluntary sector and community support. - 3.5 Strategic managers have worked together to develop the 'go further' options for the funded elements of the programme.
+These were submitted as part of the sign-up process for consideration by the Family Hub Unit Infant feeding, parenting support and early language/ HLE sit within local authority / public health areas of responsibility and the 'go furthers' sought to expand our evidence-based parenting programme offer and the provision of perinatal / 0-2s health services, and early years support across the family hub network.
+Opportunities to extend the co-location of practitioners from partner agencies and promote multi-agency workforce training is underway with Midwifery, Health Visiting, Debt and Welfare advice, Domestic Violence support, Housing, Reducing Parental Conflict and Stop smoking support already being